 If at least two committee members determine incapacity, the proceedings continue.
 The guardianship court will appoint an attorney to represent the alleged incapacitated person.
 Instead of using the court appointed attorney, the alleged incapacitated person has the right to have a different attorney represent them at the trial.
 Selection of the proper guardianship attorney can be critical to avoiding the guardianship.

 The next step is the trial on incapacity.
 At the trial, any person opposing incapacity may present witnesses and evidence.
 An expert witness on the alleged incapacitated person’s mental state is permissible.

 If the guardianship court finds incapacity, the next step is the guardianship hearing.
 The hearing on whether a guardian will be appointed, and if so who, may take place at the incapacity hearing, or it may take place at a subsequent hearing.

-A durable power of attorney gives to a named person (the agent) the right to control the finances of the principal who is now incapacitated.
+- A durable power of attorney gives to a named person (the agent) the right to control the finances of the principal who is now incapacitated.
 A durable power of attorney is a well recognized document under Florida law.
 See Florida Power of Attorney Frequently Asked Questions.

 With these three documents in place, the guardianship court may avoid the appointment of a guardian.

-If you cannot stop the guardianship, and the Florida guardianship court decides that the appointment of a guardian is necessary, the court is required to determine whether a preneed guardianship designation is in place.
+If the guardianship court decides that the appointment of a guardian is necessary, the court is required to determine whether a preneed guardianship designation is in place.
 This is a document that names a person to serve as guardian in the event one is needed.
 The guardianship court will normally appoint the named person unless certain circumstances are present.

 If these documents are not in place prior to the filing of the incapacity petition (or the documents are disregarded by the guardianship court), and, in spite of one’s best efforts, the guardianship court finds incapacity and appoints an undesired person as guardian, all is not lost.
 There is an absolute right to file an appeal, challenging the findings and rulings of the court.